ClintonMorrison/rekall/README.md

 # rekall
 A suffix tree backed full text index for strings, written in JavaScript.

-This library is still a work in progress and is not remotely close to being done.
+This library is still a work in progress.

 Here's an example of how it might work:
 ```javascript